Sacha Jungle Lodge

 Accommodations at Sacha Jungle Lodge

-Each of the 26 cabins (including three family cabins and suite upgrades) offer accommodations for 1-5 guests.
-The 3 suites each offer a king bed plus an interconnecting double room with two full-size beds. the 23 standard cabins each offer two full-size beds plus a roll-away bed to accommodate a 5th guest by request.
+Each of the 26 cabins (including three family cabins and suite upgrades) offer air-conditioned accommodations for 1-5 guests.
+The 3 suites each offer a king bed plus an interconnecting double room with two full-size beds.
+The 23 standard cabins each offer two full-size beds plus a roll-away bed to accommodate a 5th guest by request.
 Every cabin or suite features a a spacious private bathroom with flushing toilet, hot shower and biodegradable soaps and shampoos.
 Also offered with either accommodation is a private shaded terrace with hammocks, safe deposit box and electrical outlets.
 Laundry service is available at an added cost.